SUMMER SALE 50% off The Dyrt PRO — just $2.49/moGet now

-RV parks surrounding Fountain Green provide a mix of full-hookup options and site variations to accommodate different sized vehicles.
+RV campgrounds surrounding Fountain Green offer full-hookup options and site variations to accommodate different sized vehicles, from compact trailers to big rigs.
 Rollin Home RV Park features wide pull-through sites with grass dividers between spaces, while Jones High Country RV Park in Nephi offers economical rates at $25 per night for Good Sam members.
 "Long wide pull-through, with grass dividers.
 Two service centers to pick from make setting up easy," noted one traveler about Rollin Home.
 The Manti-La Sal KOA maintains 104 sites with 50-amp electrical service and remains open year-round, accommodating big rigs with pull-through access.
 Canyon View RV Park in Spanish Fork provides water and electric hookups in a parking lot configuration with limited spacing between neighboring RVs.

 Cell reception varies significantly between locations, with strong AT&T and Verizon coverage reported at Canyon View but more limited connectivity in canyon settings.
 Water pressure can fluctuate between parks—Rollin Home RV Park users recommend using regulators due to high pressure.
 Most facilities provide sanitary dump stations, though accessibility varies; Canyon View's dump station requires portable waste tanks rather than direct RV connection.
 Seasonal winds affect several parks, particularly in mountain transition zones.
 During peak travel periods, especially around holidays, advance reservations become essential as parks with quality big rig access fill quickly.
 Pet policies generally allow dogs at most parks, though breed restrictions exist at some locations, with Blue Cut RV Park specifically banning certain breeds including Pitbulls and Rottweilers.